MagicDash91/ML-Engineering-Project/README.md

 **Tech Stack**: FastAPI, DynamoDB, Scikit-learn, LangChain, Docker, GCP

 A churn analysis web app that connects to a **DynamoDB** table, enabling:
-- Natural language-based churn summary and question-answering using **LangChain**
+- Natural language-based churn summary and question-answering using **LangChain and Google Gemini**
 - Churn prediction and feature importance via **Scikit-learn**
 - Built with **FastAPI** for a smooth, API-ready interface
 - Designed for deployment on **Google Cloud Run** or Docker